Travel Tips

 15. Go Directly To The Airline’s Website

-Once you have looked at all your favorite search engines and found your best price, as a LAST resort go direct to that airlines own website.
+Once you have looked at all your favorite search websites to find your cheapest flight, as a LAST resort go direct to that airlines own website.
 Many airlines have lower fares that you can only get when you book online at their site.
 Sometimes airlines like to keep benefits for their own people.

 16. Be Flexible With Your Dates and Times